 Unlimited second-tier email support is included as part of all SupportAbility subscriptions provided all support queries are managed internally first and channelled via these individuals when escalation is required.
 We are always happy to pick up the phone and call where needed, or to set up a Zoom session when better suited, however, we do require queries are submitted via email first to assist us best manage these.

 All support queries are managed through our helpdesk ticketing system and we request that all questions/issues/queries are sent to us by an organisation's appointed Authorised Representatives via email@example.com.
 This creates a ticket for us to prioritise, investigate and respond to in our helpdesk system 'Help Scout'.

 Incoming queries are triaged to the most appropriate person skilled to handle the query and we often collaborate where needed depending on the nature of the query.
 So whilst one person replies, on most occasions, the reply includes team input from the relevant parties in an effort to resolve the query successfully.
 All responses do originate from the 'SupportAbility Customer Success Team', however, the signature included at the bottom of the email will inform you as to who in the team has responded specifically.

-This includes a section listing the current Authorised Representatives, including a setting to reflect if the individual is also the Billing Contact, along with settings to select if the individual is no longer a representative or is leaving the organisation:
+The form provided to your organisation includes a section listing the Current Authorised Representatives, including a setting to reflect if the individual is also the Billing Contact, along with settings to select if the individual is no longer a representative or is leaving the organisation:

-If either of the Authorised Representatives is remaining in the role, there is no need to add their details again in the 'Nomination' part of the form, only details of any new individuals being appointed as an Authorised Representative are required.
+If either of the Authorised Representatives is remaining in the role, there is no need to add their details again in the Nomination Information part of the form, only details of any new individuals being appointed as an Authorised Representative are required.